bowencool/blog/src/content/blog/my-usage-reports-of-unraid.md

 ### Accessing Intranet Services via IPv6

 Final form: DDNS (IPv6) directly points to Nginx, which then forwards to the intranet IPv4 service (Docker container).
-I now have a public IPv4 address again, with dual-stack resolution.

 You can take a look at [this post](https://www.v2ex.com/t/488116) and the links mentioned within.